100+ Application Areas in Human Behavior Research

-The good news upfront: Biometric sensors offer an almost unlimited application variety to reveal the (sub-)conscious processes underlying behavioral responses.
+The good news upfront: Biosensors offer an almost unlimited application variety to reveal the (sub-)conscious processes underlying behavioral responses.
 On the flipside, exactly this ample pool of application possibilities is probably one of the reasons researchers often feel overwhelmed or indecisive about which biosensor or combination of biosensors might be the right fit for their research endeavor.

 To help you get started, we recently have released a handy sensor chart giving you all the specs you need to know to decide which sensor is most suitable to answer your research question.